MLHale/nebraska-gencyber/teachers/github/README.md

 The updated content is now reflected in the peer's repository.
 It will be something like this:
 >![finalupdate](./img/forkupdatefinal.png)

 Now return the favor to your peer.
-Help them `fork` your hello-world repository and make a `pull request` to you.
+Help them `fork` your hello-world repository and make a `pull request` back to you.

 And that is one way you can collaborate using `Github`.